johnbywater/quantdsl/README.md

 ### Fixing

-The `Fixing` element conditions the effective present time of its included `Expression` with its given `Date`.
+The `Fixing` element simply conditions the effective present time of its included `Expression` with its given `Date`.

 ```
 <Fixing> ::= "Fixing(" <Date> "," <Expression> ")"